VictoriaDunlap/ecommerce-site/README.md

 # BackEnd Ecommerce Site

 This app is intended to show how the backend of an ecommerce site would work.
-This uses command line prompts to intergrate the schema and seed the database.
+This uses command line prompts to integrate the schema and seed the database.
 From there, the user is able to initiate localhost listening to test the routing.

 ## Installation Instructions